We’ve lined up our selection of six of the best men’s wedding band types and their metals for you to find the right ring for you.

 Rose gold gets its signature hue from copper, which is combined with pure gold to create this metal.
 Rose gold is often used to create vintage-inspired men’s wedding bands, however it is also frequently found in modern, mixed metal settings with white or yellow gold.

 Because of its soft pink color, rose gold rings typically look warmer and more romantic.
 Don’t let its soft color fool you, though.
 Rose gold is actually the most durable type of gold since it contains copper, a sturdy and strong metal.

 Gold in all purities and colors will scratch and bend, so rings crafted from gold will need to be polished or buffed on a regular basis as signs of wear and tear begin to appear.

-Platinum is one of the rarest metals in the world, so it’s no surprise that it’s also one of the most expensive metals on the list.
+Platinum is one of the rarest metals in the world, so it’s no surprise that it’s also one of the most expensive metals for men’s wedding bands.